Theunis-Moolman/space_invaders/README.md

           (USE DIFFERENT CLASSES FOR EACH LEVEL IN GAME.PY)

 Features completed:
+- Level 2 is partially completed (STILL NEED TO ADD BLOCKING)
 - Transition screen
 - Level 1 is completed
 - Restart